Report: Nevada’s death rate from meth, stimulants leads US

-LAS VEGAS (AP) — A new report indicates Nevada’s amphetamine death rate is highest in the nation and soon will eclipse the state’s prescription opioid death rate if current trends continue.
+LAS VEGAS (AP) — The state of Nevada’s amphetamine death rate leads the nation and soon will eclipse the state’s prescription opioid death rate if current trends continue, according to a recent study from the Centers for Disease Control and Prevention.

-The Las Vegas Review-Journal reports a study from the Centers for Disease Control and Prevention says the death rate in Nevada attributed to “psychostimulants” — a class of drugs that includes methamphetamine, ecstasy and ADHD prescription drugs like Adderall and Ritalin — hit 7.5 per 100,00 in 2016.
+In the state, the death rate attributed to “psychostimulants” — a class of drugs that includes methamphetamine, ecstasy and ADHD prescription drugs like Adderall and Ritalin — hit 7.5 per 100,00 in 2016, according to the report.
 That was up nearly 32 percent from 2015.

-The report studied data from 31 states and Washington, D.C.
+The report studied data from 31 states and Washington, D.C., the Las Vegas Review-Journal reported .

-PACT Coalition Executive Director Jamie Ross says it doesn’t look like Nevada’s amphetamine death rate is slowing down anytime soon.
+“I’ve been doing this job six and a half years, and for the last three of four years, we’ve seen the numbers rising,” said Jamie Ross, executive director of the PACT Coalition, a drug prevention nonprofit in Southern Nevada.
+“It unfortunately doesn’t look like it’s slowing down anytime soon.”

 Most Read Nation & World Stories